Medical Reserve Corps

 We will be exceptional leaders and partners as we engage and inspire others to achieve safe, healthy communities and a sustainable environment.

-The Washington County MRC (WCMRC) has over 100 background checked volunteers.
+The Washington County MRC (WCMRC) has more than 100 background checked volunteers.
 Minnesota Responds is the statewide database and messaging system used by Washington County and other Minnesota MRC units and emergency response programs.

 Volunteer Emergency Response Roles